How To Mix and Inject HCG With TRT - Balance My Hormones TRT in the UK

 2. Ensure you have a needle filter ready and alcohol wipes.

-3. The box comes with 3 separate viles, simply pull out one and discard the sterile saline provided in the box.
+3. The box comes with 3 separate vials, simply pull out one and discard the sterile water provided in the box.

 4. Prepare the needle and syringe by peeling back the packaging without touching the needles, then attaching the filter needle to the syringe by screwing them together.